mainwp/mainwp.dev/memory-bank/activeContext.md

 ## Recent Changes

+1. **Social Media Integration Guide Restructuring and Commit**: Restructured and committed the Social Media API Integration Guide with the message "Initial Social Media Integration", implementing the following improvements:
+   - Fixed duplication issues by creating a single, clean version
+   - Split content into three files:
+     * social-media-integration.md: Core concepts, basic setup, and LinkedIn implementation
+     * social-media-integration-part2.md: Advanced features, Bluesky implementation, and best practices
+     * social-media-quick-start.md: Minimal setup instructions for experienced developers
+   - Reduced code examples to essential patterns rather than exhaustive implementations
+   - Added more conceptual explanations with less code
+   - Added cross-references between the three files
+   - Added a prominent link to the quick start guide at the beginning of the main guide
+   - Followed established documentation patterns from the WooCommerce guides

+3. **WooCommerce Integration Examples Commit**: Committed the WooCommerce integration guides to the repository with the message "Added WooCommerce Integration Examples", including:
+   - guides/how-to/woocommerce-integration.md
+   - guides/how-to/woocommerce-integration-part2.md
+   - guides/code-review-woocommerce-integration.md

-1. **Repository Integration**: Cloned the MainWP Dashboard and Child repositories into the sources directory.
+2. **Repository Integration**: Cloned the MainWP Dashboard and Child repositories into the sources directory.

 2. **phpDocumentor Configuration Fix**: Fixed the phpDocumentor configuration to correctly locate dependencies by modifying the reflection.yaml file.